briandfoy/briandfoy.github.io/_posts/2021-03-10-on-the-decomposition-of-problems.md

 ](https://blog.plover.com/math/484848.html).
 He starts by proving *for all n, 4bn - 7an = 4*.
 Why?
 Because he'd already struggled with the problem and that was the answer.
-When he came back to answer the question, he took the knowledge he had at the end of this struggles and used it straightaway to answer the question.
+When he came back to answer the question, he took the knowledge he had at the end of his struggles and used it straightaway to answer the question.
 And, I then expanded Mark's excellent number ideas greatly ([excellentnums.com](http://www.excellentnums.com)) before Matthew Arcus completely and brilliantly [solved it](https://matthewarcus.wordpress.com/2016/01/16/excellent-numbers/)